Facs

 Transcript

-would fall under the same problem as the a and the b movements.
-It would not allow IN ITSELF the protest AGAINST itself.
-But this is just what makes c Protestant, that it permits, by its very nature--and therefore ASKS for, by it's very nature, within itself--the PROTEST against itself.
+would fall under the same problem as the Roman church and the totalitarian movements.
+It would not allow in itself the protest against itself.
+But this is just what makes Protestantism Protestant, that it permits, by its very nature – and therefore asks for, by it's very nature, within itself – the protest against itself.

 How is this possible?
-This is possible only because Protestantism in its origin was in the d of the Roman church, it still has preserved a lot of the e f--in traditions, in doctrines, in cult, in ethics--but at the same g, it has exploded and disrupted the authoritarian and, spiritually speaking, totalitarian structure of the Roman church.
-It has produced h which tried to continue the original Christian tradition, especially the biblical one, and the early one, but which did not subject [i.e. submit] to any infallibility, either of the i or of the Protestant j, in interpreting the k.
+This is possible only because Protestantism in its origin was in the tradition of the Roman church, it still has preserved a lot of the Catholic substance – in traditions, in doctrines, in cult, in ethics – but at the same time, it has exploded and disrupted the authoritarian and, spiritually speaking, totalitarian structure of the Roman church.
+It has produced churches which tried to continue the original Christian tradition, especially the biblical one, and the early one, but which did not subject [i.e. submit] to any infallibility, either of the Pope or of the Protestant theologians, in interpreting the Bible.
 Now this was decisive.
-And this made it possible for l to get a quite different relationship to m.
-I once wrote the sentence-- and I quote it since that time, sometimes--that Protestantism has a pathos for the n, a o for the secular.
+And this made it possible for Protestantism to get a quite different relationship to culture.
+I once wrote the sentence – and I quote it since that time, sometimes – that Protestantism has a pathos for the secular, a passion for the secular.
 Why?
-Because it belongs to the Protestant principle to see p related to the secular as much as to the sacred--we discussed that in the beginning of the lectures last semester when I spoke of the presence of the q in every r action.
+Because it belongs to the Protestant principle to see God related to the secular as much as to the sacred – we discussed that in the beginning of the lectures last semester when I spoke of the presence of the ultimate concern in every cultural action.
 This was a Protestantism statement, a consequence of the Protestant principle.
-Therefore Protestantism is able to subject itself to the criticism which comes from the secular culture--in s, the t, u, and all other forms of man's spiritual v.
+Therefore Protestantism is able to subject itself to the criticism which comes from the secular culture – in science, the arts, ethics, and all other forms of man's spiritual creativity.
 At the same time,